pierre-rouleau/pel/doc/pel-manual.rst

 will list all ``pel-use-`` user option variables by alphabetical order, as shown below.
 Set the ones you want to activate.
 Then save your configuration and restart Emacs.

+The following show a lot of options **on** (activated).
+Most of them are turned off by default when you first get PEL.
+Turned them on, save the customization and restart Emacs to activate them.
+When you restart Emacs, some more packages might be automatically downloaded when required.

 .. image:: res/pel-cfg-all-use.png